vishwas1101/Filters/README.md

 # IMU Filters

 The code needs to be cleaned and optimised.
+No additional libraries or pre-made functions are used in the uploaded files (other than Wire.h for the Arduino codes).

 # Complementary Filter
 A main idea behind using a complementary filter is to integrate the accelerometer and gyroscope data to obtain the attitude of the system.
 This is achieved by using a low pass filter on the accelerometer and a high pass filter on the gyroscope data, i.e. the data of each of the sensors is combined in a definite ratio whose sum is equal (complement).
 The ratio I have chosen is 0.98 * Accelerometer and 0.02 * Gyroscope data.